4 reasons your investment property can fail to attract tenants

 Clean carpets and attend to any small maintenance jobs, etc.

 Anything beyond three to four weeks between tenant turnovers can become problematic for your cashflow.

-Ask yourself – is it better to budge a little in the short term, to have a more sustainable asset that generates consistent income rather than sporadic bursts of interrupted cashflow?
+Owning an investment property can be a great balancing act.
+Is it better to budge a little in the short term, to have a more sustainable asset that generates consistent income rather than sporadic bursts of interrupted cashflow?

 How do you speak to them?

-If you’d like more information regarding property management strategies that can help to minimise vacancy periods, while maximising your investment portfolio cash flow, why not connect with the experienced team here at Little Real Estate?
+If you’d like more information regarding property management strategies that can help to minimise vacancy periods, while maximising your investment portfolio cash flow, why not connect with the experienced team at Little Real Estate?

 Let one of our professionals conduct a rental appraisal on your investment property for accurate and personal insight into how your property can perform on the rental market.